Comparisons12 min read

 Customer Support

 Both offer dedicated enterprise support with SLAs.
 Wrike includes customer success managers at enterprise tier.
-Smartsheet has a strong community and a more established customer education program (Smartsheet University).
-Honestly, Smartsheet's self-serve resources are more mature — the training library alone is worth something when you're rolling out to 500+ users and can't hand-hold everyone.
+Smartsheet has a strong community and a more mature customer education program (Smartsheet University).
+Smartsheet's self-serve resources are genuinely stronger — the training library alone helps when you're rolling out to 500+ users and can't personally hand-hold everyone.

-Edge: Smartsheet — better self-serve learning resources and community.
+Edge: Smartsheet — better self-serve learning resources and community strength.

 Mobile App

-Here's the deal: neither tool's mobile app is a revelation.
-Wrike's is functional for task updates and notifications but not ideal for complex project management on the go.
-Smartsheet's mobile app handles grid editing well (no surprise there) but is similarly limited for heavy work.
-If someone tells you they manage enterprise projects primarily from their phone, they're either lying or suffering.
+Look, neither tool's mobile app is groundbreaking.
+Wrike's is functional for task updates and notifications but not ideal for complex project management from your phone.
+Smartsheet's mobile app handles grid editing well (naturally) but is similarly limited for heavy work.
+If someone tells you they manage enterprise projects primarily from their phone, they're either fibbing or suffering.

-Edge: Tie — both are "good enough" but neither is a mobile-first experience.
+Edge: Tie — both are "good enough" but neither gives you a mobile-first experience.

 Security & Compliance

-Edge: Smartsheet — FedRAMP authorization gives it a meaningful, non-negotiable advantage for regulated industries and public sector work.
+Edge: Smartsheet — FedRAMP authorization is a genuine, non-negotiable win for regulated industries and public sector work.

 Pros and Cons at a Glance